2020 Benjamin Franklin Transatlantic Fellowship

 l.
 Be mature, responsible, independent, confident, open-minded, tolerant, thoughtful and inquisitive;

-o.
-Able to adjust to cultural and social practices different from those of their home countries.
+p.
+Be able to adjust to cultural and social practices different from those of their home countries.

 A. First name;